tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

 - By Adjusting the EIP process to reject proposals that are missing the section or blatantly fail to consider security aspects of the proposed change.
 - By providing guidance on security considerations when proposing a change.

 This document proposes a lightweight process for the documentation of security considerations.
-The idea is to provide important security related information to the security community for review in a digestible form that helps to quickly review EIPs for security implications.
-Address the EIP target audience and focus on what is changing with the EIP.
+The idea is to provide important security related information to the security community in a digestible form that allows to quickly triage EIPs for security implications.

 **Guidance on Security Considerations**

 This section provides initial guidance on what questions and information to cover within an EIPs Security Considerations section.
-Please note that the process should remain lightweight and the information below is meant to provide a starting point for the discussion
+Please note that the process should remain lightweight and the information below is meant to provide a starting point for the discussion.
+Remember to address the EIP target audience and focus on what is changing with the EIP.
+In case there are no security implications document your reasoning.
+An empty or missing section will be rejected.

 * Design & Implementation
   * Outline how security was taken into consideration for this EIP.